James D. Maxwell II: State judicial service in Mississippi

+Federal judicial service

+On August 12, 2025, President Donald Trump announced his intention to nominate Maxwell to the United States District Court for the Northern District of Mississippi.
+On September 3, 2025, Maxwell testified before the U.S. Senate Judiciary Committee.
+On November 20, 2025, the Senate Judiciary Committee voted to send his nomination to the full U.S. Senate by a party line 12–10 vote.
+On December 9, 2025, the U.S. Senate invoked cloture on his nomination by a 49–46 vote.
+Later that same day, his nomination was confirmed by a 51–46 vote.
+Maxwell received his judicial commission on December 18, 2025.

 Awards and recognition

 Maxwell is a past president of the Young Lawyers Division of the Mississippi Bar Association, the Lafayette County Bar Association, and Tri-County Young Lawyers.
 He has also served on the Board of Bar Commissioners, the Mississippi Bar Foundation, the Diversity in the Law Committee, and the Board of Directors of the Mississippi Prosecutors Association.
 He is a graduate of Mississippi Economic Council's Leadership Mississippi program and in 2007 was named "Top 40 Under 40" by the Mississippi Business Journal.

 Personal life

-Maxwell is married to his wife Mindy and they have two children, Trip and Mae Covington.
+Maxwell is married to his wife Mindy and they have two children.
 They are members of First Baptist Church of Oxford and reside in Oxford.